skip to main content

 How Much Will Xfinity Internet Cost After a Year?

-Most Xfinity plans carry a promo price when you sign up, but the post-promo price isn’t usually advertised..
-Of course, this could be because standard rates can change between now and the end of the promo period—but let’s be honest, it’s probably to make sure no one is scared away after seeing the standard rates.
+Most Xfinity plans carry the five-year promo price when you sign up, but the post-promo price isn’t advertised.
+Of course, this is because standard rates will most likely change between now and the end of the promo period.
 This is standard practice for most internet providers.

-Standard rates will always vary, but here is a ballpark estimate of the increase you can expect after your promo ends.
-Of course, your standard plan price may vary based on where you live and what the market rate looks like when your promo comes to an end.
-But I did some research with Xfinity’s broadband disclosures and Broadband Facts labels to find these prices.
+Of course, your standard plan price could also vary based on where you live on top of what the market rate looks like when your promo comes to an end.

 300 Mbps $40/mo.*